Archbishop Alter High School: Theater

-In the late 1990s and early 2000s, Alter's theater program grew into its own department with additional classes and very impressive productions.
-Several shows since 2001 have brought first and second place state awards in the Group Musical, Solo, Lighting, Sound, Design, Duet and Playwriting categories including How to Succeed in Business without Really Trying, Teahouse of the August Moon, Anything Goes, and Cabaret.
+In the late 1990s and early 2000s, Alter's theater program grew into its own department with additional classes and productions.
+Several shows since 2001 have brought first and second place state awards in the Group Musical, Solo, Lighting, Sound, Design, Duet and Playwriting categories, including How to Succeed in Business without Really Trying, Teahouse of the August Moon, Anything Goes, and Cabaret.

 Alter has gained acclaim in the Miami Valley for excellence in arts education due to strong support from the community and administration and a tradition of excellence over the years by theater directors Bob Herman, Trace Crawford, Bryan Wallingford, Katie Arber, and currently Megan Wean Sears.
-The school's theater department has produced many stellar productions (see list below).
 Another unique facet of the program is Alter's Thespian Troupe (#5802), a chapter of an international organization dedicated to the celebration of achievement in theatre arts education.
-Alter proudly takes place in many thespian-related activities.
+Alter takes part in many thespian-related activities.